 Emerson Brown was founded in 2005 by winemakers Keith Emerson and Brian Brown.
 Both grew up around fine dining with family’s involved in the restaurant industry.
 Keith is from Boston and was planning to attend culinary school to become a chef when he came across an article mentioning the possibility of going to school to learn wine making.
 This sparked his interest, so he moved to California, attended UC Davis and ultimately graduated with a degree in Fermentation Science with an emphasis on Enology and Viticulture.

 After graduating, Keith came to Napa and worked his first harvest at Cakebread.
-From there he worked at Gundlach Bundschu winery (the oldest continuously operating family-owned winery in the state of California) in neighboring Sonoma County (Keith is currently their Executive winemaker).
+From there he worked at Gundlach Bundschu winery (the oldest continuously operating family-owned winery in the state of California) in neighboring Sonoma County; he is currently their Executive winemaker.
 And later a wine maker friend referred him to a position at Vineyard 29 in St. Helena.
-While there, he hired Brian onto the wine making team and after three years of working together – both decided to become vintner partners – combining their last names to create the name of their wine label.
+While there, he hired Brian onto the wine making team and after three years of working together both decided to become vintner partners – combining their last names to create the name of their wine label.
 Today Keith is the Director of Wine making at Vineyard 29.
+In Napa Valley Brian has worked at Napa Wine Co, Trefethen Vineyards and later spent time helping make wine at Round Pond Winery.

 Keith also runs a small label on his own, Sonría Wines which focuses on lighter style varieties including an Oregon Pinot Noir and a Rutherford produced Sauvignon Blanc.
 As Keith says, “Sonría will never see a Cabernet Sauvignon under the label.”
 Cabernet Sauvignon is a variety he excels at working with yet is a wine he continuously tastes while on the job.
 The Sonría Wines are from non-Cabernet Sauvignon varieties that he enjoys drinking when he is not working.

-While Brian lives in Paso Robles and is involved in a number of wine related projects on the Central Coast, Keith lives in Napa and overseas the day-to-day wine making for Emerson Brown.
-Both are involved in the blending decisions.
+While Brian and his wife Natalie live in Paso Robles, Keith lives in Napa and overseas the day-to-day wine making for Emerson Brown.
+Brian and Natalie own Willow Creek Wine Co. (see our notes at the end of this review for more information).
+Both Brian and Keith are involved in the blending decisions.
 Their wine making style puts the fruit forward while complementing the fruit during aging with a judicious use of oak.
-They never want the oak to overpower their wines – as a result these wines drink well soon after bottling – as we found out during a recent tasting.
+They never want the oak to overpower their wines and as a result these wines drink well soon after bottling as we discovered during a tasting with Keith.
 With that said, there is the acidity, structure and power of fruit to ensure they will age well for many years.
-Twelve years after their inaugural vintage of 2005, Keith indicates that particular vintage continues to evolve and is showing very well.
+Vineyard sources are always Napa Valley and are primarily from both bench land and valley floor sites.

 Note the long label on their Napa Valley Cabernet Sauvignon – it represents both of their fine dining backgrounds and was designed in honor of long white table cloths found at premium restaurants.
 Brian remembers first stocking wine bottles at age 12 and over the years recalling the difficulty of finding a bottle of wine in a wine cellar where all the ends of the label look the same.
 They made sure there would be no difficulties picking out their wine among stacked bottles; a bright logo of four poppy petals is engraved into the end of each wine bottle capsule.
 These poppies are a tribute to some of the Spanish Conquistadors who looked at the California poppy fields and called them “Copa de Oro” or in English, cup of gold.

-The 2014 Emerson Brown Napa Valley Cabernet Sauvignon is blended slightly with small percentages of Petite Verdot and Malbec and the fruit sources are from Calistoga, Rutherford and Oakville.
+The 2014 Emerson Brown Napa Valley Cabernet Sauvignon is blended slightly with small percentages of Petite Verdot and Malbec with the fruit sources from Calistoga, Rutherford and Oakville.
 This wine sees a higher production each year (usually in the 800-1000 case range) and is mainly distributed via wine shops and restaurants.
 The 2014 shows darker fruit on the bouquet which holds up consistently in aroma as the wine breathes.
-Generous aromatics include ripe plum, blackberry and a hint of dark cherry liqueur – leading to plush fruit on the palate.
+Generous aromatics include ripe plum, blackberry and a hint of dark cherry liqueur which lead to plush fruit on the palate.
 The tannins are fairly fine-grained lingering softly both on the front and back of the palate for some time.

 —

 At times their wines have been in prominent restaurants and continue to see distribution in fine dining establishments in select states including New York and Texas.
 In the past, their wine was on the French Laundry wine list in Yountville.
 Locally the wine is often available through the K. Laz Wine Collection in Yountville.
-For more information and to join their mailing list, visit: www.emersonbrownwines.com
+Typical annual production between the two wines varies but is usually between 800 and 900 cases.
+For more information, to purchase current release wines and to join their mailing list, visit: www.emersonbrownwines.com

 Leave a Reply